zktx-io/walrus/docs/book/operator-guide/aggregator.md

 # Operating an aggregator or publisher
 <!-- TODO (WAL-118): Add further details and example cache setup. -->

+This page describes how you can run a Walrus aggregator or publisher exposing the [HTTP API](../usage/web-api.md).

 ## Starting the daemon locally {#local-daemon}

 You can run a local Walrus daemon through the `walrus` binary.
 There are three different commands: